Revised Kindle and soft cover versions of “Guide to Rwanda’s Volcanoes National Park” available on Amazon.com on June 1, 2018

-The 2014 update in both softcover and Kindle of Guide to Rwanda’s Volcanoes National Park, Home to Critically Endangered Mountain Gorillas is now available on Amazon.com.
+Order your copy of the updated softcover and Kindle of Guide to Rwanda’s Volcanoes National Park, Home to Critically Endangered Mountain Gorillas available on Amazon.com.

 Special thanks to Dr. Alan Goodall for writing a nice review on Amazon.com.
 Dr. Goodall has a new version of his book “The Wandering Gorillas “Enhanced Edition” available on Itunes.